 In order to be a good candidate for revision rhinoplasty, you need to be a generally healthy person, preferably a nonsmoker.
 If you are a smoker, you need to try quitting or reducing your tobacco usage before your surgery.
 Smoking can introduce additional complications into your surgery, which can cause harm to your nose and your overall health.

-You also need to have realistic expectations for your revision rhinoplasty.
-Being unhappy with your previous rhinoplasty is perfectly fine, since that’s the main reason you are interested in additional surgery.
-However, you also need to be aware that there are limits to what a plastic surgeon can do.
-This is especially true with revision rhinoplasty.
 Since you have already had surgery on your nose once, the surgeon will have to contend with the aftermath of it.
 This includes scar tissue, any implants or grafts used, and the new ways that your nose is structured.
 Working around those potential obstacles is difficult and could affect how the surgeon performs your surgery.
 Being open and willing to work with your doctor will be very important.

 Revision Rhinoplasty Consultations